Current Benchmark Issues of the Federal Government

 Issuance results of Federal securities

-At year-end 2023, around 60% of the Federal government's debt portfolio consisted of Federal bonds, with 10-year bonds accounting for a share of 40%.
+At year-end 2024, around 66% of the Federal government's debt portfolio consists of Federal bonds, with 10-year bonds accounting for a share of 33%.
 They represent by far the most important financing instrument for the Federal government.

 In line with their short maturities of 12 months, the monthly Treasury discount paper have a relatively short financing effect and thus, despite accounting for a high share of the issuance volume, only accounted for around 6 % of the outstanding volume of all Federal securities.